tmforum/DataModelDocumentation/docs/Common/Topic.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Common/Topic.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `id` : The identifier of the notification.
+  - Optional
+- `name` : use to identify grouping of events, per domain, per event types, per access control-right and so on.
+  - Optional
+- `href` : Reference of the related entity.
+  - Optional
+- `headerQuery` : is the filter that will be applied on the Event header properties.
+  - Optional
+- `contentQuery` : is the filter that will be applied on the content of the Event.

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon